 Having lived and worked in different European countries, Remco is multilingual and fluent in speaking and writing English, French and Dutch.
 Remco holds a master's degree in Environmental and Infrastructure Planning from the University of Groningen.

 Morgan joined Dialogue by Design in September 2012 and is currently working with on a range of projects.
-His role involves supporting project managers on a range of projects, helping analyse and collate consultation responses, providing IT support, working on reports drafting, and other duties.
+His role involves supporting senior project managers on a range of projects, helping analyse and collate consultation responses, providing IT support, working on reports drafting, and other duties.

 Before he joined Dialogue by Design, Morgan worked for Cambridge University Students' Union as a full-time student representative, with a particular focus on developing higher education policy and delivering the organisation's welfare services.
 He has also worked for the White Ribbon Campaign, a charity specialising in encouraging men to challenge men's violence against women and has completed a policy internship with the House of Lords.